 A New Channel for Fish and Sediment Passage

-- Diversion Structure - A new diversion structure will allow river flows to be diverted between the reservoir and new connectivity channel.
-The structure will allow sufficient flow into the reconfigured reservoir to meet pumping requirements when the Windy Gap Project’s water rights are in priority, while also maintaining downstream transport of water, sediment and the passage of fish.
+- Diversion Structure - A new diversion structure will direct and allocate river flows between the reservoir and the new connectivity channel.
+The structure will allow sufficient flow into the reconfigured reservoir to meet pumping requirements when the Windy Gap Project’s water rights are in priority, while also maintaining flow in the connectivity channel for sediment and fish passage.

 - Connectivity Channel - A new channel and floodplain will connect the Colorado River above and below the reconfigured reservoir.
 To the extent possible, the new channel and floodplain will allow natural geomorphic and ecological river processes to take place while maintaining dam safety.

-- Fraser Stream Gage Retrofit - Improvements to the Fraser River stream gauge immediately upstream of Windy Gap Reservoir will facilitate fish passage.
+- Fraser Stream Gauge Retrofit - Improvements to the Fraser River stream gauge immediately upstream of Windy Gap Reservoir will facilitate fish passage.